fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

-`isRowHovered`                  | If the row the cell is is in is hovered `isRowSelected`                 | If the row the cell is is in is selected `isUserDataArea`                | If the cell holds actual user data `mouseDown`                     | If the mouse is down on the cell `preferredWidth`                | Minimum recommended width for the cell's containing column `untranslatedX`                 |
+`isRowHovered`                  | If the row the cell is is in is hovered `isRowSelected`                 | If the row the cell is is in is selected `isUserDataArea`                | If the cell holds actual user data `selectionRegionOutlineColor`   | Borders of selected cells `selectionRegionOverlayColor`   | Color of selected cells `mouseDown`                     | If the mouse is down on the cell `preferredWidth`                | Minimum recommended width for the cell's containing column `untranslatedX`                 |